-Commercial Property Litigation & Commercial Property Disputes Solicitors
+Commercial Property Litigation & Commercial Property Dispute Solicitors

-Whatever your circumstances, obtaining the best legal advice from the start is essential in resolving any disputes as quickly as possible.
-For friendly, professional advice, simply fill in our online enquiry form or call us on the number at the top of this page to speak to one of the team.
+Whatever your circumstances, obtaining the best legal advice from the start is essential in resolving any Commercial Property Disputes as quickly as possible.
+For friendly, professional advice, simply fill in our online enquiry form or call us on the number at the top of this page to speak to one of the Commercial Property Disputes team.

-At Lupton Fawcett, all of our Property Dispute Solicitors are accredited members of the Property Litigation Association, with the ability to deliver practical, specialist advice to both landlords and tenants across all areas of property dispute resolution.
+At Lupton Fawcett, all of our Property Dispute Solicitors are accredited by The Property Litigation Association, with the ability to deliver practical, specialist advice across all sides of Commercial Property Dispute Resolution.

-We have a formidable reputation across the industry for bringing and defending what can often be complex claims, and our years of experience and proven track record make us the firm of choice for many landlords and tenants.
+We have a formidable reputation across the industry for bringing and defending what can often be complex claims, and our years of experience and proven track record make us the firm of choice for many Commercial Landlords & Tenants.
 We offer a bespoke service, acting on behalf of businesses of all sizes, and pride ourselves on our close client relationships.

 We can provide advice and assistance with:

 - Adverse possession claims

 - Assignment and subletting disputes